-- Terms, nomenclature, standards and specs.
+- · Terms, nomenclature, standards and specs.

 - Common ADC types

-- Will discuss DACs within ADC types
+- Will mainly discuss DACs within ADC types

 - Flash

 - Pipeline

 - Successive Approximation Register (SAR)

 - Charge Balance, DVMs

 - Delta Sigma

-- Applicability of types
+- · Applicability of types

+- · Off the shelf "state of the art"

-- Some application problems & solutions
+- · Some application problems & solutions

-- The future for accelerators?
+- · The future for accelerators?

 - Many terms relate to AC measurement

 - Eg "SINAD", "Over-sampling"

 - Standards IEEE1241 and DYNAD are primarily for Dynamic performance

 - Methods & draft standards for the DYNamic testing of Analog to Digital converters, European project SMT4-CT98-2214

 - Many misunderstood terms and specs.

 - Eg. "resolution", "linearity", "noise"

 - Useful general standard is IEC 60748-4

-- Currently being updated to include dynamic performance by incorporating IEEE1241 and DYNAD
+- Now updated to include dynamic performance by incorporating IEEE1241 and DYNAD to give IEC 60748-4-3

-- Resolution...the first quantity to know! - "Smallest repeatably discernable increment", ie resolvable increment. - IEC 60748-4 says, for ADCs, "nominal value of the step width" THIS IS QUITE WRONG IN MY VIEW. - Very often applied as "N" bits or "digits" where it is the theoretical, error free, noise free digital scale increment - The term resolution is not even defined in IEEE1241 and DYNAD!! - Noise....the second? - ADCs generally specify in RMS % of the bipolar scale length.
-DVMs in peak % of unipolar scale length. - This is a 6:1 difference!!
+- · Resolution...the first quantity to know! - "Smallest repeatably discernable increment", ie resolvable increment. - IEC 60748-4 says, for ADCs, "nominal value of the step width" THIS IS QUITE WRONG IN MY VIEW. - Very often applied as "N" bits or "digits" where it is the theoretical, error free, noise free, digital scale increment - The term resolution is not even defined in IEEE1241 and DYNAD!! - · Noise....the second?

+- ADCs generally specify in RMS % of the bipolar scale length.

+DVMs in peak % of unipolar scale length.

+- This is a 6:1 difference!!